LetteraUnica/AP-Exam/Report.md

 	bst& operator=(const bst& to_copy);
 ```

 Copy semantics is implemented as a copy constructor and the overload of the operator `=`.
-It is used to make a deep copy of a binary search tree, with the help of the private function `copy`, which recursively copies all the subtrees of a binary search tree given its root.
+It is used to make a deep copy of a binary search tree, with the help of the private function `clone`, which recursively copies all the subtrees of a binary search tree given its root.

-#### *Move Semantic*
+#### Move semantic

 ```c++
 //public